oXis/oxis.github.io/_posts/2020-12-16-Custom DOUBLEPULSAR useland shellcode.md

 - MyMessageBox
     A small DLL that prints some text in a `MessageBox`
 - RunShellcode
-    A small utility that injects the shellcode in itself or `notepad.exe`
+    A small utility that injects the shellcode in itself or into `notepad.exe`

 ## DoublePulsarShellcode